 It gets even more complicated if you like vibrant and colourful clothing: all those sequins, sparkles, and dyes adorning your rainbow filled clothing rack have to come from somewhere – and they will inevitably end up back in the environment.
 Be prepared to ask retailers not just where their clothes are made, but where all those extras come from, and if they will biodegrade.

-Certification schemes like the Global Organic Textile Standard can help consumers out a lot, by ensuring that items of clothing have not been dyed with anything toxic.
-This is not just for the environment’s sake, but also our own health!
-Buying locally can also make it easier for brands to produce ‘made to order’ goods.
+Certification schemes like the Global Organic Textile Standard can be a starting point for ensuring that items of clothing have not been dyed with anything toxic.
+This is not just for the environment’s sake, but also our own health.
+Buying locally can also make it easier for brands to produce “made to order” goods.
 This means they can simply stop production of items that aren’t selling very well, solving the common problem of deadstock (fabric leftover from production that is often thrown away).

 Getting clothes from A to B is another huge contributor to pollution in the fashion industry.
 When global fashion brands make the move away from sea and air transportation, and instead shift clothing by short sea freight or rail, the reduction in carbon dioxide emissions is enormous.
 When we buy locally, this is definitely one of the biggest benefits.